Willie169/termux-sh/README.md

 ## [termux-setup-all.sh](termux-setup-all.sh)

-A comprehensive setup script that installs essential packages, configures shortcuts, and sets up proot environments.
+A comprehensive setup script that installs essential packages, configures shortcuts, and sets up proot environments, which occupies about 21GB storage space to run.

 **Key features:**